When we think of how to prepare chili, most of us think of making it on the stovetop.

 - For the last hour, the foil is removed to allow the meat to develop a crisp interior.

-Once you have smoked the meat, you can combine it with vegetables of your choice.
-Onions, peppers and tomatoes are recommended.
+Once you have smoked the meat, you can combine it with vegetables (smoked or otherwise) of your choice.
+Onions, peppers, and tomatoes are recommended.
 You can also add other meats like sausage and to truly make it chili, you will want to add the right sauces and seasonings.

 Garlic, chili seasoning, beef broth, hot sauce, and Worcestershire sauce will produce the right flavor and consistency.